dlunch/wie/README.md

 ### WIPI

-KTF apps - Some apps are working.
+- KTF apps: Some apps are working.
-LGT apps - Not working.
+- LGT apps: Not working.

 ### SKVM, J2ME